K League 1: History

 The South Korean professional football league was founded in 1983 as the Korean Super League, with five member clubs.
-The initial five clubs were Hallelujah FC, Yukong Elephants, Pohang Steelworks, Daewoo Royals, Kookmin Bank.
+The initial five clubs were Hallelujah FC, Yukong Elephants, Pohang Steelworks, Daewoo Royals, and Kookmin Bank.
 Hallelujah FC won the inaugural title, finishing one point ahead of Daewoo Royals to lift the trophy.

 The Super League was renamed the Korean Professional Football League, and introduced the home and away system in 1987.
 It was once again renamed the K League in 1998.
 After the 2011 season, the K League Championship and the Korean League Cup were abolished, and the league was split into two divisions in 2013.
 The first division was named the K League Classic, while the newly created second division was named the K League Challenge, and both are now part of the K League structure.
 Since its creation, the league has expanded from an initial 5 to 26 clubs.
-Of the five inaugural clubs, only Yukong, Pohang and Daewoo still compete in the K League; Kookmin Bank dropped out of the league at the end of 1984, and Hallelujah followed the season after.
+Of the five inaugural clubs, only Yukong, Pohang and Daewoo still compete in the K League; Kookmin Bank dropped out of the league at the end of 1984, and Hallelujah in the following season.

 On 22 January 2018, the top-flight competition was renamed as K League 1.

 Structure

-On 5 October 2011, the league announced a plan to introduce a relegation system from the 2012 season, when two teams were relegated.
+In 2011, the league announced a plan to introduce a relegation system from the 2012 season, when two teams were relegated.
 In 2013, the bottom two teams were directly relegated, while the 12th team played a relegation playoff match against the winner of the newly formed K League Challenge.
-From the 2013 season, as the number of teams of K League was reduced, only the 12th team is automatically relegated, with the 11th team playing a match against the winner of the K League 2 promotion playoffs.
+From the 2013 season, as the number of teams in K League was reduced, only the 12th team is automatically relegated, with the 10th and 11th-placed teams contesting a promotion-relegation play-offs against K League 2 teams.

-The league also introduced a split system like the Scottish Premier League in the 2012 season, where each club plays each other three times in the regular round, then the top and bottom six teams are split into Split A and Split B, in which a team plays every other team in the split once, to decide the final standings.
+The league also introduced a split system in the 2012 season, where each club plays each other three times in the regular round, then the top and bottom six teams are split into Split A and Split B, in which a team plays every other team in the split once, to decide the final standings.